sangar82/sangar-scaffold-spark/README.md

 ##Multilanguage form inputs

-If you need that your inputs could be multilingual, you must create an array of languages at your config.php
+If you need that your inputs could be multilanguage, you must create an array of languages at your config.php

     $config['languages'] = array("en" => "english","es" => "spanish");